LibreriadeSatoshi/the-bitdevs-playbook-spanish-version/README.md

 - **Annexes:** Contain templates, examples, and checklists referenced throughout the playbook for practical use.

 ## Who This Playbook Is For
-> Anyone planning, funding, supporting, or attending BitDevs meetups can benefit from this guide.
+> **Note**: Anyone planning, funding, supporting, or attending BitDevs meetups can benefit from this guide.

 - **BitDevs Organizers**: Lead or co-lead local locations.
 - **Organizing Teams**: Support logistics, communication, and technical content.